 Let’s assume Connie decides to do a six-year oral surgery residency program.
 She accumulates $600,000 during her first couple years of the OMFS curriculum while she’s getting her MD.

-She decides to consolidate at the end of her MD program and get her loans set up on the Pay As You Earn Plan.
+She decides to consolidate at the end of her MD program and gets her loans set up on the Pay As You Earn plan.
 On this plan, you can pay for 20 years and have your loans wiped away at the end after paying tax on the forgiven balance.

 When she graduates after six long years of training, she should have at least four years credit towards the 20 that she needs.

-We will assume she starts earning $400,000, but that she writes off $75,000 per year from depreciation, retirement contributions, and business interest expenses.
-That means her Adjusted Gross Income (AGI) is around $325,000.
+We’ll assume she starts earning $400,000, but that she writes off $75,000 per year from depreciation, retirement contributions, and business interest expenses.
+That means her adjusted gross income (AGI) is around $325,000.
 We’ll adjust that upward for 3% inflation.